Connect with others who understand.

 Causes of Idiopathic Hypersomnia

-One of the major differences between narcolepsy and hypersomnia is the causes of the disorders.
+One of the major differences between narcolepsy and hypersomnia is what causes each disorder.

-Researchers do not yet know exactly what causes idiopathic hypersomnia.
-It is known to be a disorder of the nervous system, but the exact mechanisms at work that cause IH are still being investigated.
+Researchers don’t yet know exactly what causes idiopathic hypersomnia.
+It’s known to be a disorder of the nervous system, but the exact way idiopathic hypersomnia develops is still being investigated.

-Some people diagnosed with IH have been found to overproduce a particular substance that acts on the brain like a sleeping pill or anesthetic (reduces pain sensitivity).
-People who overproduce this substance have enhanced GABA activity in the brain.
-GABA, or γ-aminobutyric acid, is the key neurotransmitter that promotes sleep.
+Some people diagnosed with idiopathic hypersomnia have been found to overproduce a particular substance that acts on the brain like a sleeping pill or pain reducer.
+People whose bodies make too much of this substance have enhanced gamma-aminobutyric acid (GABA) activity in the brain.
+GABA is the key chemical released by nerves that promotes sleep.

 What Is Narcolepsy?

-People diagnosed with narcolepsy (and IH) usually exhibit excessive daytime sleepiness.
-They may struggle to stay awake consistently throughout the day — when the urge comes upon them to sleep, it is nearly impossible to resist.
+People diagnosed with narcolepsy (and idiopathic hypersomnia) exhibit excessive daytime sleepiness.
+They may struggle to stay awake consistently throughout the day — when the urge to sleep hits, it’s nearly impossible to resist.
 In fact, people with narcolepsy often fall asleep at unexpected times or in unusual places or positions.

 Because narcolepsy interrupts the sleep-wake cycle, people with this diagnosis may also have trouble sleeping throughout the night.